 Component patterns

 It's common for teams to need to share component layouts between multiple compositions.
-You can do this by defining a component pattern that can then be referenced by other compositions anywhere that the component type or pattern is enabled.
+You can do this by defining a component pattern that can then be referenced by other compositions in any slot where that component pattern is allowed.

 For example, you could use a pattern to share a legal disclaimer, an author bio, or standard global header across many compositions.
 Technical or content architects may employ patterns as they plan out content structures for a project.